-If you are totally disabled, your retirement date is your 65th birthday, unless you have actually retired before then.
+If you are totally disabled, your retirement date is July 1st following your 65th birthday, except those born on July 1st, in which case the retirement date is your 65th birthday.

 We, our and us

 We, our and us mean Sun Life Assurance Company of Canada.